codeyousef/catalyst/CATALYST_CHANGES.md

 # Catalyst IDE Changes Log

-This document tracks all modifications made to transform Lapce into Catalyst IDE, following the implementation plan in `docs/private/catalyst-ide.md`.
+This document tracks all modifications made to transform Catalyst into Catalyst IDE, following the implementation plan in `docs/private/catalyst-ide.md`.

 ## Phase 0: Test Infrastructure Setup ✓ COMPLETED